freelawproject/seal-rookery/README.md

 background, fix it by adding a white layer on the bottom.
 1. Trim any extraneous margins and if the seal is circular, make the corners transparent.
-1. If the item was previously a `jpeg`, it's good to clean up the splotchiness created by the `jpeg` compression.
+1. If the item was previously a `jpeg` or `gif`, it's good to clean up the splotchiness created by the `jpeg` compression.
 You'll see it if you zoom in.

 Installation